Thumb Collateral Ligament Injury

 6 weeks after surgery:

-There will be more weaning off of the splint.
+There will be more weaning off the splint.
 The splint may only be required when out and about, depending on the level of stiffness and strength.

-A hand therapist must be consulted if more pliable splints were used before surgery in order to determine whether thermoplastic splints can be returned.
+A hand therapist must be consulted if more pliable splints were used before surgery to determine whether thermoplastic splints can be returned.
 At this stage, softer splints are safe for performing active chores.

 Driving after surgery: